JetBrains/compose-multiplatform/tutorials/Web/Using_Effects/README.md

 Unlike `DisposableRefEffect`, `DomSideEffect` without a key is invoked on every successful recomposition.
 With a `key`, it will be invoked only when the `key` value changes.

-Same as [SideEffect](https://developer.android.com/jetpack/compose/side-effects#sideeffect-publish), `DomSideEffect` can be helpful when there is a need to update the objects not managed by Compose.
+Same as [SideEffect](https://developer.android.com/jetpack/compose/side-effects#sideeffect-publish), `DomSideEffect` can be helpful when there is a need to update objects not managed by Compose.
-In case of web, it often involves updating HTML nodes, therefore `DomSideEffect` provides a reference to the element in the lambda.
+In case of web, it often involves updating HTML nodes, therefore `DomSideEffect` provides a reference to an element in the lambda.

 ### Code Sample using effects

-The code below showcases how it's possible to use non-composable code in Compose by applying `DomSideEffect` and `DisposableRefEffect`.
+The code below showcases how it's possible to use non-composable components in Compose by applying `DomSideEffect` and `DisposableRefEffect`.

 ```kotlin
 import androidx.compose.runtime.mutableStateOf